 This step is about the initial product plan that takes you down the product definition process in order to end up with the product definition itself.
 You will use every insight gathered about the target customer and map your product to Jobs-to-be-done (JTBD).
 This method, coined by Clayton Christensen, follows the idea that customers use a product to accomplish a specific “job” or achieve a particular outcome (also see Outcome-Driven Innovation4).

 The set of “jobs” for the product amounts to a comprehensive list of the customer’s fundamental needs; the needs are translated into a set of product development requirements; and the requirements are mapped to product features and options.
 Here is also where the team reviews the different options and opportunities presented and makes decisions on what product(s) will be developed.
 On top of the market and customer-centric analyses, they look at other direct outcomes for their organization, such as revenue, margin, effect on brand perception, adoption, and similar factors.
-All the research, analysis, and inter-departmental collaboration culminates in a product plan that effectively becomes “the bible” for the entire product management process.
+All the research, analytics, and inter-departmental collaboration culminates in a product plan that effectively becomes “the bible” for the entire product management process.
 All the functional teams that have a stake in product planning, management, production and promotion follow the product plan.

 Step 3: Product Development